cakephp/docs/en/appendices/3-0-migration-guide.rst

   removal of email configuration.
 * :php:meth:`Cake\\Network\\Email\\Email::configTransport()` has been added to allow the definition of transport configurations.
-This change removes transport options from delivery profiles and allows you to easily re-use transports across email profiles.
+This change removes transport options from delivery profiles and allows you to re-use transports across email profiles.
 * :php:meth:`Cake\\Network\\Email\\Email::dropTransport()` has been added to allow the removal of transport configuration.